 Assistant Professor in the department of Physiology and Pharmacology and group leader for the Developmental and Translational Neurobiology research group.

-Dr. Cristiana Cruceanu received her PhD from McGill University in Montreal, Canada, with mentors Dr. Gustavo Turecki (Douglas Research Institute) and Dr. Guy Rouleau (Montreal Neurological Institute).
-Her published work addressed questions regarding genetic, transcriptional, and epigenetic mechanisms in adult bipolar disorder and major depression using data-driven approaches at different molecular biology levels (DNA, RNA, and epigenetic mechanisms) in large cohorts.
+I received my PhD from McGill University in Montreal, Canada in 2016.
+My doctoral work addressed questions regarding genetic, transcriptional, and epigenetic mechanisms in adult bipolar disorder and major depression using data-driven approaches at different molecular biology levels (DNA, RNA, and epigenetic mechanisms) in large cohorts.
+I had particular interests in rare genetic variation and response to treatment with lithium in bipolar disorder.

-For postdoctoral training, she delved deeper into the molecular mechanisms driving negative mental health outcomes at the Max Planck Institute for Psychiatry in Munich, Germany, working with Dr. Elisabeth Binder.
-Using state-of-the-art in vitro models of early developing brain (induced pluripotent stem cell-derived cerebral organoids), single-cell technologies, multiple high-throughput approaches, and extensively characterized human perinatal cohorts, her work shed light on cell-type-specific effects of stress on neurodevelopmental outcomes.
+For my postdoctoral training, I delved deeper into the molecular mechanisms driving negative mental health outcomes by joining Max Planck Institute for Psychiatry in Munich, Germany and the group of Dr. Elisabeth Binder.
+Using state-of-the-art in vitro models of early developing brain (induced pluripotent stem cell-derived cerebral organoids), single-cell technologies, multiple high-throughput approaches, and extensively characterized human perinatal cohorts, my work shed light on cell-type-specific effects of stress on neurodevelopmental outcomes.
+I had particular interests in the prenatal period and metabolism of glucocorticoids like cortisol and their receptors.

-The lab’s research aims to define the molecular mechanisms underpinning how the environment impacts human brain development, and the long-term outcomes of these exposures on mental health– whether negative or positive.
-It is becoming more and more clear that significant behavioral dysfunctions and long-term offspring vulnerabilities, as well as resilience mechanisms, can be traced back to maternal prenatal exposures.
+The lab’s research aims to define the molecular mechanisms underpinning how the environment impacts human brain development, and the long-term outcomes of these exposures on mental health – whether negative (risk) or positive (resilience).
+It is becoming increasingly clear that significant behavioral dysfunctions and long-term offspring vulnerabilities, as well as resilience mechanisms, can be traced back to maternal prenatal exposures.
 The fundamental questions behind our research are:

 (A) What molecular factors shape in-utero human brain development, leading to life-long disease risk or resilience?